-The 1850 Bald Hills One Room Schoolhouse, located on Horseblock Road in Farmingville, was the first one-room schoolhouse in Farmingville, Long Island, New York.
+The 1850 Bald Hill One Room Schoolhouse, located on Horseblock Road in Farmingville, was the first one-room schoolhouse in Farmingville, Long Island, New York.
 It served the Farmingville and Holtsville communities.
-The one room Greek Revival 1850 Schoolhouse served the community of Farmingville from 1850 to 1929.
+The one-room Greek Revival 1850 Schoolhouse served the community of Farmingville from 1850 to 1929.

 There were two outhouses behind the Schoolhouse; one for boys and one for girls.
 After the invention of chemical toilets; the outhouses were replaced with a small addition to the rear of the Schoolhouse containing the chemical toilets.